Click the link for my resume.

 I take inspiration from physics, biology, and complex systems theory, which allow me to employ various mainstream statistical and machine learning tools to solve the problem at hand.
 Most of my work is on GitHub.
 I happily contribute my posts to R-Bloggers, a hub for all things R that I have learned a lot from, and RWeekly.
 Check out R-Users as well, a job posting platform for R enthusiasts.

-Other than all the serious-sounding stuff above, I also enjoy dabbling in NBA analytics (Let’s Go #LakeShow!), dystopian sci-fi, and graphic design.
+Other than all the serious-sounding stuff above, I also enjoy dabbling in NBA analytics (Let’s Go #LakeShow!), writing dystopian sci-fi, and graphic design.